gpbl/isomorphic500/README.md

 The build task:

 1. compiles the client's js files with webpack
+2. compiles the main.scss file
 2. copies the app sources
 3. cache buster the public files
-4. copies the npm dependencies

 ```bash
 # Create a build in the /build directory